cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 # Proposer-Based Timestamp (PBTS)

-This document provides an overview of the Proposer-Based Timestamp (PBTS) algorithm introduced in CometBFT in the v1.0 release.
-It outlines the core functionality as well as the parameters and constraints of the this algorithm.
+This document overviews the Proposer-Based Timestamp (PBTS) algorithm introduced in CometBFT version v1.0.
+It outlines the core functionality of the algorithm and details the consensus parameters that govern its operation.

 ## Overview